Key takeaways

 How to check the status of your Wells Fargo balance transfer

-If your Wells Fargo account does not yet reflect your transferred balance, you could contact your credit card issuer to learn more about the status.
+If your Wells Fargo account does not yet reflect your transferred balance, contact your credit card issuer to learn more about the status.
 However, it’s a good idea to wait at least 14 days before requesting a status update.

 Best Wells Fargo balance transfer credit cards for 2023